sharesmallbiz-support/RepoInsights/design_guidelines.md

-# GitHub Repository Analysis Tool - Design Guidelines
+# GitHubSpark - Design Guidelines

 ## Design Approach
 **Design System Approach**: Using a data-focused design system optimized for analytics dashboards and developer tools.
 Drawing inspiration from Linear, GitHub's interface, and Vercel's clean aesthetic for technical products.